Pass/Not Pass Grading

 - Courses offered on a satisfactory-fail basis may not be taken P-NP.

 - Students should register for a P-NP course in the same manner and at the same time that they register for their other courses.
-Students should then change to P-NP by processing a schedule change form with their academic adviser's signature in the P-NP approval section of the form.
+Students should then change to P-NP by processing a schedule change form with their academic advisor's signature in the P-NP approval section of the form.

 - Students who elect to change back to a graded basis should process the change using the P-NP section of the schedule change form.